2018 PyeongChang Winter Olympics Fast Facts

 Timeline:

-October 16, 2009 - The International Olympic Committee (IOC) announces that three cities have applied to host the games: Munich, Annecy, France, and PyeongChang, South Korea.
+October 16, 2009 - The International Olympic Committee (IOC) announces that three cities have applied to host the games: Munich, Annecy, France, and Pyeongchang, South Korea.

-October 16, 2009 - The International Olympic Committee (IOC) announces that three cities have applied to host the games: Munich, Annecy, France, and PyeongChang, South Korea.
+October 16, 2009 - The International Olympic Committee (IOC) announces that three cities have applied to host the games: Munich, Annecy, France, and Pyeongchang, South Korea.

 June 22, 2010 - The three cities are selected as finalists to host the 2018 Olympics.